alihkz94/long-chimeric-reads-project/README.md

-# Data and scripts for "Enhancing long-read amplicon sequencing: Overcoming chimeric sequence challenges in biodiversity studies with VSEARCH and DADA2" (Hakimzadeh et al. 2024)
+# Data and scripts for "Overcoming chimeric sequence challenges in long-read amplicon sequencing" (Hakimzadeh et al. 2025)

 ### Structure
 This repository contains the data and part of the analysis stack for the abovementioned paper.
 It is structured as follows: